Structure of the VTS Programme

 ST1/2 monthly study half days

 Portsmouth and Isle of Wight ST1s and ST2s (sometimes joined by military GP trainees who are always welcome) meet on the third Wednesday of the month for protected GP orientated education sessions.
-They cover a wide variety of clinical, communication, management and career development topics and are organised by our ST1/2 Programme Directors, Lois Bowd, Bryony Sales, Kate McNicol and Simon Giles.
+They cover a wide variety of clinical, communication, management and career development topics and are organised by our ST1/2 Programme Directors, Lois Bowd, Rik Elliott and Simon Tricker.

 The Portsmouth trainees meet at The Goddard Education Centre at St James’s hospital which has very up to date presentation gadgetry, plenty of space, breakout rooms and a large comfortable teaching room.
 We also offer specific support to individual trainees for career guidance/mentorship and to hear feedback.
 The Isle of Wight trainees meet at St Marys Hospital.